-- Creating more digital content (videos, photos, infographics, etc.) for distribution via website, blog, and social media channels, to educate and engage riders and non-riders. - Collaborating on promotions with partners to maximize media spend and expand market reach. - Conducting deeper analysis of ridership data to identify opportunities for micro-markets (single day/train offers, short-distance city pairs, etc.) and more sophisticated market segmentation. - Extend visibility of the brand, via train exteriors, uniforms, and other channels. - Seeking solutions for Contact Center communication gaps, research cost-saving options, evaluate service hours, etc. - Identifying areas for marketing and customer service automation and personalization, to more efficiently use our resources.
+- Developing a comprehensive marketing plan to attract and grow ridership to pre-pandemic levels. - Commemorating Capitol Corridor's 30th year of operation, celebrating the milestone with a series of customer engagement campaigns and promotional offers toward the end of 2021. - Creating more digital content (videos, photos, infographics, etc.) for distribution via website, blog, and social media channels, to educate and engage riders and non-riders. - Renewing promotions with partners to maximize media spend, attract riders, and expand market reach, as leisure events and destinations resume. - Conducting deeper analysis of ridership data to identify emerging markets post-COVID, opportunities for micro-markets (single day/train offers, short-distance city pairs, etc.) and more sophisticated market segmentation. - Extend visibility of the brand, via train exteriors, uniforms, and other channels. - Improve overall customer experience, in particular, seeking solutions for Contact Center communication gaps, planning for customer support center in preparation for integrated travel program, evaluate service hours, etc. - Identifying areas for marketing and customer service automation and personalization, to more efficiently use our resources.

-FY 2021-22 Marketing Program
+FY 2022-23 Marketing Program

-The CCJPA will continue to strive for ridership and revenue growth, as well as increased brand awareness through the region and beyond.
+The CCJPA will continue to strive to grow ridership and revenue to pre-pandemic levels in 2022, as well as increased brand awareness through the region and beyond.
 Additionally, CCJPA will continue to align its marketing efforts with planned service amenity improvement projects, to ensure consistency of the customer experience.
-As CCJPA marks its 30th year of operation, marketing and communication efforts will focus on commemorating this milestone, along with emphasizing CCJPA's commitment to high quality, customer-focused passenger rail service into the future.